Search Hunts

 Rifle - Bow - Crossbow Only 1X1 ONLY $5,500

-This is a free-range hunt takes place in the Kwzulu-Natal province of South Africa on a 95,000-acre nature reserve.
+This is free-range hunt takes place in the Kwzulu-Natal province of South Africa on a 95,000-acre nature reserve.
 This is a rare opportunity to take a kudu up to 58" and a nyala up to 30" at a discounted price!
 You'll stay at a 3-4-star lodge that offers great food, great drinks, and spectacular views over the African bush!
 To shoot a giant you need to hunt where the giants live!

 Beginner's African Hunting Safari Package